Aldaviva/Brighty/Readme.md

 - This program should run fine on Windows 7 as well, but the icon in the UI currently comes from the Segoe MDL2 Assets font that is only available in Windows 10, so the icon will look wrong in Windows 7.

 ## Building
-- Visual Studio 2019 Community
+- Visual Studio 2019 Community or later
 - .NET Framework 4.8 Targeting Pack